gpadolina/Notes/README.md

 # Notes
-This repository contains notes that are worth taking by everyone.
+This repository contains notes that I think are worth taking by everyone.